Janine Arnold, Associate Director Alumni and Events

 Michaela Lightfoot, Senior Alumni Relations Officer, Committee Administration

 Michaela commenced employment with the University of Tasmania in 2002 with the Public Relations and University Extension (PR&UE) team.
 During her time with the University Michaela has worked primarily within the Graduation and Alumni portfolios.

-In 2004 Michaela was a key player in the implementation of Raiser’s Edge which is the current alumni customer relations management database.
+Michaela was a key player in the implementation of Raiser’s Edge which is the current alumni customer relations management database.
 Over the last 15 years, she has seen substantial changes in the value and delivery of services to alumni relations within the higher education sector.

 Michaela’s current responsibilities include the development and implementation of the annual alumni engagement program calendar of activities; data management, analysis, and reporting; coordination of alumni communications and committee administration.